icann/rdap-conformance-tool/docs/std_95/common_structures.md

 }
 ```
     7. For every object of the JSON array, verify that the structure complies with:
-        1. The name of every name/value pair shall be any of: ldhName or unicodeName
+        1. Test case [-11508](#id-testCase-11508){ #id-testCase-11508 }: The name of every name/value pair shall be any of: ldhName or unicodeName
 ``` json
 {
   "code": -11508,